 How long would it take you to get that done with your phone company?

-AWS connect contact center makes it very easy to purchase numbers.
+Amazon connect contact center makes it very easy to purchase numbers.
 You can do that each day if you want to, or even every hour if you want to.

 It’s as simple as buying a number for $1 a month, assigning it to an agent and releasing the previous number that has been marked as SPAM likely by a phone reputation management company.

-Avoid being marked as SPAM / SCAM LIKELY
+How are you going to avoid being marked as SPAM / SCAM LIKELY

 These days, phone companies (the number is not guaranteed) frown upon numbers that make more than 200 outbound calls a day.
 Like it or not, that’s the reality.